Background

 Higher Repair Costs

 Performance vehicles use specialist components, materials, and technology that are expensive to repair or replace.
-According to Thatcham Research, the average cost to repair damage on performance vehicles can be 2-3 times higher than standard vehicles:[3]
+According to Thatcham Research, the average repair cost for performance vehicles can be 2-3 times higher than standard vehicles[1].
+Specialist brakes, turbocharged engines, bespoke body panels, advanced electronics, and premium interior materials all contribute.
+Even minor accident damage can result in repair bills of £5,000-£15,000+, compared to £2,000-£5,000 for standard cars[3].

 Increased Theft Risk